ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-Repetition/html/_sources/debug.rst.txt

 So how do we meaningfully analyze a chunk of bytes?
 Consider the following code.

-.. codeinclude:: Tutorials/MainByteArrayDebug
+.. codeinclude:: Java/Tutorials/MainByteArrayDebug.java

 This program spawns a 1000 byte array and then places 1 of 27 characters chosen randomly in a position randomly chosen in one of the 1000 places.
 Suppose you wanted to look at the contents of the byte array.
 How would you do this?
-Eclipse lets us do it with a memory dump in the **Variables** window.
+Eclipse let's do it with a memory dump in the variable window (shown in Figure 1).

 .. odsafig:: Images/DebugMemoryPool1.png
    :width: 600